Use your e-Residency digital ID

 - Web browsers can cache (temporarily remember) the PIN1 code used during an active browser session.
 Because of that, it may be possible to enter e-services without inserting PIN1-code repeatedly.
 Caching the PIN1 code can be avoided by following these three steps:

-- After using your e-Residency digi-ID in an e-service, log out from the service using the “Exit”, “Log out” or “Close” buttons.
+- After using your e-Residency digital ID in an e-service, log out from the service using the “Exit”, “Log out” or “Close” buttons.

 - After using your e-Residency digital ID, remove it from the card reader.

 - Close all web browser windows (Internet Explorer, Mozilla Firefox, Chrome, Safari) after you have finished using a service.

-- In case your e-Residency digital ID card or your codes get stolen, immediately notify the help line by calling +372 677 3377.
+- In case your e-Residency digital ID or your codes get stolen, immediately notify the helpline by calling +372 677 3377.
 They will suspend the certificates.
-You should only do so if they are stolen or lost for sure as they can not be reactivated remotely.
+You should only do so if they are stolen or lost for sure as they cannot be reactivated remotely.

 The electronic personal identification function of the e-Residency digital ID allows all persons to securely identify their clients or service users over the internet.
 Just like how we show an identity document when completing a card transaction in a store, we can show our ID card for verification over the internet.
 This allows service providers to be certain of the user’s true identity.